 Karen Jones is a former Marketing Director and Vice-President of BAE Systems, who trained as a microbiologist at University College Hospital, London.
 She has worked for British Aerospace, bioMerieux and Medeva plc.
-She has cultural and technological programmes in various parts of the world.
+She has experience of implementing educational, In his spare time, Kailesh enjoys riding cultural and technological programmes in various parts of the world.